till1993/arw_cleanup/README.md

 - Scans the specified directory for all regular files; add `--recursive` to also process subdirectories.
 - Identifies `.ARW` and `.JPG` files case‑insensitively.
 - Collects the base names (e.g. `DSC01234` from `DSC01234.ARW`).
-- Deletes every `.ARW` for which there is no `.JPG` with the same base name (case‑insensitive match).
+- Deletes every `.ARW` for which there is no `.JPG` with the same base name (case‑insensitive match) in the same directory.
 - Prints progress: counts found, how many will be deleted, and any deletion errors.

 Notes:
 - Matching is purely by file name (without extension) – no metadata inspection.
 - Only the specified directory is processed by default; use `--recursive` to include subfolders.
-- In recursive mode, the basename match is path‑insensitive: a `.JPG` in any subfolder can keep an `.ARW` with the same basename in another subfolder.
+- In recursive mode, JPG/RAW matching is performed per directory: only a `.JPG` in the same directory protects a `.ARW` there.
 - Both the file extensions and the base‑name comparison are case‑insensitive.
 - Recursive scans can take longer on large directory trees.